Acharya Vidyasagar: Early life

+Monastic career

 Initiation

 Vidyasagar was initiated as a Digambara monk in 1968 at the age of 22 by Acharya Acharya Gyanasagar, who belonged to the lineage of Acharya Shantisagar, at Ajmer.
 His father Mallappa, his mother Shrimati, and two sisters took diksha and joined the sangha (community of the pious) of Acharya Dharmasagar.
 All of his brothers, Anantanath, Shantinath and Mahavir Ashtage followed him and were initiated by Acharya Vidyasagar as Muni Yog Sagar.
 Muni Samay Sagar, and Muni Utkrasht Sagar respectively.

 He was elevated to the Acharya status in 1972.

-Ascetic life
+Ascetic practices and travels

 Acharya Vidyasagar made very strict rules for his ascetic life.
 He never drank milk.
 He also did not consume curd, green vegetables, ghee and dry fruits.
 He also drank water only once a day by filling it with his palm and finger.
 He used to eat very limited quantity of plain dal and roti.
 He travelled across the country barefoot.

 The Acharya did not eat salt, sugar, fruits, milk, oil, ghee, in addition to what is traditionally prohibited (root vegetable and Panchudambar fal).
 He went out for a meal at about 9:30 a.m.–10:00 a.m. from Śrāvakas (lay votaries).
 He took food once a day in the palm of his hand, one morsel at a time.

 Vidyasagar slept on the floor or a wooden platform without any mattress or pillow.
 As a Digambar monk, for discourses he was provided a raised wooden seat without any padding.